X100 WCL-X100 vs. XF 18mm F/2 and TCL-X100 vs. XF 35mm F/1.4, a detailed comparison.

 You might think the gist of this comparison will largely come down to optics, but the more I use the converters, the more I realize that’s really not the case.

 The first thing I’ll note about handling is zone focusing.
-I’m still relatively new to the virtues of zone focusing, but the more I use it the more I love it, and the more little things that make zone focusing more difficult irritate me.
-For instance, I absolutely love zone focusing with the X100S.
+The more I use it the more I love it, and the more little things that make zone focusing more difficult irritate me.
+For instance, I absolutely love zone focusing with the X100.
 It is ridiculously easy to capture totally stealth images with.
 In an effort to be discrete, I typically keep the LCD off, but that means peering into the viewfinder in order to check what zone I’m focused on.
 This wouldn’t be such a big deal if I could set it and forget it, but the focus ring on the X100S is awfully easy to bump by accident so I’m constantly having to double check my zone.
-This isn’t a problem at all with the 23mm f/1.4.
+This isn’t a problem at all with the XF 23mm F/1.4.
 A quick peek down and I know what zone I’m in, plus it’s less prone to accidental changes in focus.

 One Hand or Two